We Go The Extra Distance For Our Clients

 More than 4.2 million Americans suffered injuries on the job in 2021 according to the National Safety Council (NSC).
 While the majority of these injuries were on the minor side, others fall into the catastrophic injury category.

 Blue collar workers are most likely to suffer catastrophic injuries on the job because they work around heavy machinery on a daily basis.
 Construction accidents, slip and fall accidents, mechanical malfunctions, and harmful substances can all lead to permanent impairment or disfigurement.
 Georgia worker’s compensation insurance can only cover so much of the medical bills and lost wages.
 That’s why so many workers end up filing a personal injury or catastrophic injury claim in order to obtain a fair settlement.

 If you suffered a catastrophic injury at work and worker’s comp is not enough to cover the damages, you may be eligible to file a catastrophic injury case.
-An Atlanta catastrophic injury lawyer at Ashenden & Associates can analyze the details of your situation and help you determine the best course of action.
+A Sandy Springs catastrophic injury lawyer at Ashenden & Associates can analyze the details of your situation and help you determine the best course of action.

 Fires and Explosions

 Fires and explosions most commonly happen in work or apartment buildings.
 Fires can happen due to poor wiring, malfunctioning electrical equipment, and even general carelessness.
 Most buildings have fire alarms and smoke detectors to notify occupants of the danger, but there are times when this safety equipment malfunctions.
 As a result, occupants can suffer severe burn injuries and smoke inhalation injuries.
 All of these scenarios are examples of negligence on behalf of the building owner or a careless coworker, for example.
 You can sue all responsible parties if a fire causes you to suffer physically, emotionally, and financially.